PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 # Using TOM to Create a DirectLake Dataset

-This repository contains a Fabric notebook with Python code and a C# console application which can be used to create a DirectLake data model using the Tabular Object Model (TOM).
+This repository contains C# console application named **TOM_CreateFabricDataset** which demonstrates how to create a DirectLake data model for Fabric and Power BI using the Tabular Object Model (TOM).
+This repository also contains a Fabric notebook named **CreateLakehouseTables.ipynb** with Python code which must be used to create tables in a Fabric Lakehouse that will be used as the underlying datasource for the DirectLake data model.

-Steps to completing this demonstration:
+Here are the high-level steps to completing this demonstration:

 - Create workspace associated with Fabric capacity